The IJRR Patient Experience

 Center for Joint Replacement building.
 The Washington Joint Restoration Clinic is staffed by Hospital employees,

-Dearborn-Sah Institute for Joint Restoration.
-The clinic allows the hospital to have a controlled outpatient environment
+and Sah.
+The clinic allows the hospital to have a controlled outpatient

 IJRR FAQs for more information about the Clinic and how services are billed).